qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 It is important to set the property :menuselection:`Settings -->` |options|
 :menuselection:`Options --> Digitizing -->` :guilabel:`Search Radius:`
-|selectnumber| to a number greater than zero (i.e., 10).
+|selectNumber| to a number greater than zero (i.e., 10).
 Otherwise, QGIS will
 not be able to tell which vertex is being edited.

 .. _tip_vertex_markers: